LearnersGuild/cos/Processes/New_Experiment.md

 # New Experiment Process

-**Purpose:** To suggest a new culture component for the group to experiment with.
-Moving a new culture component to trial mode.
+**Purpose:** This is a **built-in** process used to suggest a new culture component for the group to experiment with.
+This process can also be used to suggest removing a component or adjusting one.

 **Values:** Engagement

 ## Present proposal